-Our future financial and operating flexibility may be adversely affected by our significant leverage, our significant working capital needs, restrictions in our debt agreements and disruptions in the financial markets.
+Our future financial and operating flexibility may be adversely affected by our significant leverage, downgrades of our credit ratings, restrictions in our debt agreements, disruptions in the financial markets, our significant working capital needs and Asphalt JV's working capital needs.

-As of September 30, 2011, our consolidated debt was \$2.5 billion.
+As of June 30, 2013, our consolidated debt was \$2.5 billion.
 Among other things, our significant leverage may be viewed negatively by credit rating agencies, which could result in increased costs for us to access the capital markets.
-NuStar Logistics and NuPOP have senior unsecured ratings of Baa3 with Moody's Investor Service and BBB minus with Standard & Poor's and Fitch.
-Moody's and Standard & Poor's have assigned NuStar Logistics and NuPOP a stable outlook, and Fitch has assigned a negative outlook.
-Any future downgrade of our debt could significantly increase our capital costs and adversely affect our ability to raise capital in the future.
-Additionally, any ratings downgrade on the debt issued by NuStar Logistics could result in an adjustment to the interest rates on the bonds issued by NuStar Logistics in April 2008, which would significantly increase our capital costs and adversely affect our ability to raise capital in the future.
+The ratings of NuStar Logistics' notes were recently downgraded to Ba1 by Moody's, with a negative outlook, and to BB+ by S&P and BB by Fitch, Inc., both with a stable outlook.
+As a result of S&P's and Moody's downgrades, interest rates on borrowings under the 2012 Revolving Credit Agreement and the UK Term Loan and our 7.65% senior notes due 2018 have increased.
+Any future downgrades could result in additional increases to the interest rates on borrowings under our credit facilities and the 7.65% senior notes due 2018, significantly increase our capital costs and adversely affect our ability to raise capital in the future.